cclearpartners/myi-docs/src/references/configuration-layout.md

 ## Custom Parameters

-Dashboard-level custom parameters are automatically copied to each report.
+Layout-level custom parameters are automatically copied to each report.
 They allow you to set a default configuration for all reports, while retaining the ability to override that configuration for a specific report.

 ### useMySetupProductsOnly

-Signals that reports in this dashboard should only query for Products configured in the user's My Setup Products.
+Signals that reports in this layout should only query for Products configured in the user's My Setup Products.

 The value is a comma-separated list of countries to which this custom parameter applies.